bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Start&nbsp;Clock | Starts clock (timer) - identified by index (0 based)
 Stop&nbsp;Clock | Stops clock (timer) - identified by index (0 based)
 Reset&nbsp;Clock | Resets clock (timer) - identified by index (0 based)
 Update&nbsp;Clock | Update clock/timer with a new duration - identified by index (0 based).
-You must specify the type of clock as either Countdown Timer, Countdown To Time or Elapsed Time.
-(Note that any clock you update will be changed to the the selected type.)
-"Duration" is the new duration value for the count-down timer in the format HH:MM:SS.
-You can optionally add a + or - prefix to update the clock with a relative value based on it's current time.
-(It is also the starting time for Elapsed Time clocks.
+You must specify the Name and Type of clock in an update action - as they always update the clock.
+Countdown durations etc are entered in format HH:MM:SS.
+You can optionally add a + or - prefix to add or subtract time to/from the current time of the clock.
 You may also use a shorthand format if you like.
 You can, if you want, leave out the HH and/or the MM values and they will default to zero - you can also leave out one or both of the ":" to enter just mins and/or seconds.
 You can control overrun for all clock types.
 AM/PM is only needed for Countdown To Time clocks.

-**Tip: One-Touch Preset CountDown Timers.**
+> **Tip: One-Touch Preset CountDown Timers.**
-If you use a lot of timers with commonly used values for duration, you might like to setup a few buttons that automatically reset and restart a count-down timer for your most commonly used durations.
+> If you use a lot of timers with commonly used values for duration, you might like to setup a few buttons that automatically reset and restart a count-down timer for your most commonly used durations.
 To make a single button do that for you, you can chain together the following three actions:
-1. *Update CountDown Clock* - Set new duration value of the count-down timer.
+> 1. *Update CountDown Clock* - Set new duration value of the count-down timer.
 This new value will be used when the timer is next reset.
-2. *Reset Clock* - Stop the count-down timer if running and reset current value back to duration.
+> 2. *Reset Clock* - Stop the count-down timer if running and reset current value back to duration.
+You  might like to add a little delay (say 100-300ms) to ensure > ProPresenter has time to process previous action.
+> 3. *Start Clock* - Start the count-down timer running.
 You might like to add a little delay (say 100-300ms) to ensure ProPresenter has time to process previous action.
-3. *Start Clock* - Start the count-down timer running.
-You might like to add a little delay (say 100-300ms) to ensure ProPresenter has time to process previous action.
+>

-Use *relative delays*, to ensure these three action arrive in the correct order (or if you prefer absolute delays, make sure the second action has less delay than the third)
+> Use increasing delay amounts (or relative delays) to ensure these three actions arrive in the correct order.

 ## Timeline
 Command | Description